ManhTrinhNguyen/Kubernetes/README.md

     -- All Microservices will deploy into the same Namespace

   - Now Create Deployment Config and Service Config for each Micro Services

+ !!!
+Redis is a Message Broker and also the In-Memory Database
 ```